cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

 Why not start with a custom purpose-built parser that handles more edges cases for escaping and quoting rules or more flexible rules / conventions for leading and trailing whitespaces and so on.
 Anyone?
 You might be giant.

+## Questions and Answers (Q & A)  -  Rectactions

+> If it's broken, fucking fix it, don't keep harping on about how broken it is and how you're going to save us all.

+Now I'm feeling better.
+Thank you.

+> Why why why do do do you you you write write write like like like this this this?

+Sometimes repeating helps to highlight the message.
+Example:

+This [Comma-Separated Values (CSV) RFC 4180] memo provides information for the internet community.
+IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
+IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
+IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.

+Just repeating it three times in case you missed it, see https://www.ietf.org/rfc/rfc4180.txt

+> Maybe list the edge-cases you have discovered yourself, you _____?

+Here are some edge-cases to start off:
+- `1, "2",3`    # leading space before quote
+- `1,"2" ,3`    # trailing space after quote
+- `1,2'3",4`    # "unquoted non-leading" quote in value
+- `1,"\"2\"",3`  # "unix-style" escaped quote in quote
+- `1,\"2\",3`    # "unix-style quote in value
+- `1,"1",2,"2"`  # treat un-quoted and quoted numbers different
+- `a,"a",b,"b"`   # treat un-quoted and quoted strings different
+- `a,null,"null`  # treat un-quoted and quoted null values different
+- `1,NaN,"NaN"`   # treat un-quoted and quoted not-a-number (NaN) values different
+- and so on and so forth

+For more, see the [Why the CSV standard library is broken](https://github.com/csv11/docs) article series :-).

+> Maybe we should build a set of specs with these edgecases and let everyone chime,
+> and then put it in a repo so that we can improve upon it.

+Maybe yes.
+See above.
+Anyone?
+You might be giant.